awneshsingh/PC428-Tropical-Meteorology/README.md

 ```
 $ conda install seaborn
 ```

 ### xarray

-[xarray](https://github.com/xarray/xarray) (previously *xray*) is a library aimed at bringing the power of Pandas to multidimensional labelled arrays, such as the ones usually associated with geophysical quantities varying along time and space dimensions (e.g. [time, latitudes, longitudes], [time, level, latitudes, longitudes], etc) and supports reading and writing netcdf files.
-It can be installed via `conda`:
+[xarray](https://github.com/xarray/xarray) is a library aimed at bringing the power of Pandas to multidimensional labelled arrays, such as the ones usually associated with geophysical quantities varying along time and space dimensions (e.g., [time, latitudes, longitudes], [time, level, latitudes, longitudes], etc.) and supports reading and writing netcdf files.
+It can be installed via `conda` by typing:

 ```
 $ conda install xarray